masaruohashijr/FillingStation/README.md

 ...

-[00:05] FIAT-UNO model vehicle, plate JGA-7389 was filled with 48 liters of ETHANOL.
+[00:05] Vehicle model FIAT-UNO, plate JGA-7389 was supllied with 48 liters of ETHANOL.

-[00:10] Vehicle model AUDI-A4, plate JGB-1234 was filled with 65 liters of GASOLINE.
+[00:10] Vehicle model AUDI-A4, plate JGB-1234 was supllied with 65 liters of GASOLINE.

 ...